-A glazing material would be suitable for a critical location if it meets the requirements of BS EN 12600 Class 3 or of BS 6206.
-Glass installed in a door or in a side panel to a door that exceeds 900mm wide must meet the requirements of BS EN 12600 Class 2 or BS 6206 Class B.
+A glazing material would be suitable for a critical location if it meets the requirements of BS 6262 - 4 Table 1 when tested in accordance with BS EN 12600.
+Glass installed in a door or in a side panel to a door that exceeds 900mm wide must meet the relevant requirements of BS EN 12600 and BS 6262 - 4.
+(See figure 9 below for the critical locations)

 Glazing should be in accordance with BS 6262.
-Insulated glass units (IGU) should meet requirements of BS EN 1279 - Glass in building - insulating glass units, and should carry third-party accreditation.
+Insulated glass units (IGU) should meet requirements of BS EN 1279 - Glass in building - insulating glass units, be CE marked and carry third-party accreditation.
 This includes windows in possession of a BBA certificate and timber windows.

-- They should have dual seals; single seal units are not acceptable. - Desiccant should be provided to every spacer bar. - Any glazing on-site must have a drained and ventilated bottom bead.
+- They should have continuous dual seals; single seal units are not acceptable. - Desiccant should be provided to spacer bars. - Any glazing on-site must have a drained and ventilated bottom bead with a minimum gap of 5mm between the edge seal of the insulated glass unit and the bottom channel of the frames glazing rebate.

-- Any glazing with an area greater than 1m2 must have a drained and ventilated bottom bead. - Glazing with an area less than 1m2 may be solid bedded. - All spacer bars should be stamped with BS EN 1279. - PVC-U frames and spacer bars should be stamped with BS 7412, 7413 and 7414.
+- Any glazing with an area greater than 1m2 must have a drained and ventilated bottom bead with a minimum gap of 5mm between the edge seal of the insulated glass unit and the bottom channel of the frames glazing rebate. - Glazing with an area less than 1m2 may be solid bedded. - All spacer bars should be stamped with BS EN 1279. - PVC-U frames and spacer bars should be stamped with BS 7412, 7413 and 7414.

-Linseed oil glazing putty should not be used when the joinery is finished with vapour permeable paint or stain; glazing putty should also not be used with organic solvent-based stains.
-Putty should be neatly finished to receive a protective paint coat.
+Linseed oil glazing putty should not be used when the joinery is finished with vapour permeable paint or stain.
+Glazing putty should also not be used with organic solvent-based stains, the putty should be neatly finished to receive a protective paint coat.
+Putty is not suitable for laminated glass and double-glazed units, the workmanship should be in accordance with BS 8000: 7.
+To ensure the compatibility of the whole glazing system is to a high level of workmanship and control, it is recommended that factory pre-glazed systems be installed in all external openings.